jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 The JupyterLab application is comprised of a core application object and a set of plugins.
 JupyterLab plugins provide nearly every function in JupyterLab, including notebooks, document editors and viewers, code consoles, terminals, themes, the file browser, contextual help system, debugger, and settings editor.
 Plugins even provide more fundamental parts of the application, such as the menu system, status bar, and the underlying communication mechanism with the server.

-JupyterLab can be extended with several types of plugins:

--  **application plugins:** Application plugins are the fundamental building block of JupyterLab functionality.
-Application plugins interact with JupyterLab and other plugins by requiring services provided by other plugins, and optionally providing their own service to the system.
--  **mime renderer plugins:** Mime renderer plugins are simplified, restricted ways to extend JupyterLab to render custom mime data in notebooks and files.
-These plugins are automatically converted to equivalent application plugins by JupyterLab when they are loaded.
--  **theme plugins:** Theme plugins provide a way to customize the appearance of JupyterLab by changing themeable values (i.e., CSS variable values) and providing additional fonts and graphics to JupyterLab.

 Getting Started
 ---------------